 Fix and Flip Properties: Advantages vs. Disadvantages

-What is Fix and Flip Real Estate?
+What Fix and Flip Real Estate Is

 Fix and Flip in real estate refers to buying a property with the intention of selling it for an immediate profit rather than keeping it for long-term appreciation.

-Flipping houses is used to define short-term real estate transactions and strategies of investors in initial public offerings or IPO.
+Flipping houses is used to define short-term real estate transactions and strategies of investors in initial public offerings or IPOs.
 In its simplest form, flipping is a term that is used to define the purchase of an asset that is intended to be sold right away for a profit.

 It also applies to other forms of investments like cryptocurrencies and cars.